Sim4Action-Labs/sim4action/INSTALL.md

 - `factor_id`: Unique identifier for each factor
 - `name`: Name of the factor
 - `domain_name`: Category/domain the factor belongs to
-- Additional columns may be present but are not required
+- `intervenable`: Whether the factor can be directly influenced (yes/no)
+- `definition`: Description of the factor

 ### Relationships CSV Format
 The file should contain the following columns: